CraftTweaker/CraftTweaker/.github/ISSUE_TEMPLATE/feature_request.md

 **Feature request dependencies**
 Does the feature request require anything to be implemented? / Will this feature request only be useful when combined with another mod?

+**Game Version
+What game version do you want this feature for? (e.g. 1.12, 1.16)